Create versatile page templates, part 1

 ...

-3. Add method signatures to convert the string representation of a selected option to its corresponding enum value.
+3. Add method signatures to convert the string representation of a selected option to its corresponding enum value, and to retrieve the style for links.

 C#